cekkr/sandbox-verilog/examples/neural_activation_field/README.md

 ## How to read the arguments

-The behavioural harness mirrors the way the streaming RTL walks a “3D” sandbox: the hardware still visits one 2D slice at a time, but every iteration the engine automatically pulls the layer above/below so vertical interactions feel continuous.
+The behavioural harness mirrors the way the streaming RTL walks a “3D” sandbox:the hardware still visits one 2D slice at a time, but every iteration the engine automatically pulls the layer above/below so vertical interactions feel continuous.
 The example exposes two related notions of “depth”: